 We’ll be taking a look the kinds of platform work where workers and employers only connect over the internet, with no physical meeting.
 “Cloudwork”, “geographically untethered work”, “remote platform labour” – whatever you call it, the premise is the same: work can be done anywhere there’s an internet connection and it doesn’t matter if the person doing it is next door or halfway around the globe.

 From YouTube, to OnlyFans, stretching over to microwork platforms like Appen and Scale: we’ll consider a hugely diverse range of platforms and their different practices.
 Some are already well explored within the study of labour rights in the platform economy; others are less so.

 The thread that draws these different platforms together is the way they are reconfiguring the geographies of labour at an international level, meaning workers around the world must compete for wages, within labour markets that exist at a global scale.

 This is the planetary labour market.

 The Fairwork Podcast: Stories from the frontlines of the Future of Work

+What it’s like working in the gig economy, what it’s like being managed by algorithms, rated on every job and monitored every step of the way?
 Millions of people are piecing together a living in the gig economy.
 From online freelancing to couriering, domestic work to beauticians, digital platforms are becoming a major means by which people are accessing paid work.